Sewerby Hall: Terrace balustrade, wall and archway

+The balustrade on the terrace to the south of the hall, is on plinths, and carries statues of Ceres and Flora.
+It joins the brick garden walls that contain two elliptical archways.
+It was built around 1850 and is also grade II* listed.

 Attractions

 Today, Sewerby Hall is a major tourist attraction, with over 150,000 visitors a year.
 The hall now houses the Museum of East Yorkshire, including a room dedicated to Amy Johnson, and the Coastguard Museum.
 The grounds of the hall are home to a small zoo and aviary as well as an 18-hole putting green, 9-hole pitch and putt and various gardens.
 As well as tourist activities, the hall also hosts many local community events.
 The home ground of Sewerby Cricket Club is situated within the grounds, near the cliff top.